dansand/Python/part1/lists.md

 ##Slicing

-lists, (like a variety of pythn data structures), also have a slicing operation which allows us to retrieve a slice of the sequence i.e. a part of the sequence.
+lists, (like a variety of python data structures), also have a slicing operation which allows us to retrieve a slice of the sequence i.e. a part of the sequence.

-# Slicing on a list #
 ```python
 odds = [1, 3, 5, 7]
 print('Item 1 to 3 is', odds[1:3])